 Elite Training for Energy Sector Front-line Managers

-Protecting the nation’s energy infrastructure from modern threats is a noble calling.
-Security managers serve as a utility’s first line of defense against cyber-enabled sabotage and physical security breaches, ranging from storm surges to kinetic attacks.
-While their role is critical, their work can be difficult and necessary resources often limited.
+Protecting the nation’s energy infrastructure from modern threats is vital to maintaining national security, a vibrant economy, and public health and safety.
+Security managers serve as a utility’s first line of defense against cyber-enabled sabotage and physical security breaches, ranging from financially motivated material theft to reconnaissance to deliberate attacks in cyberspace and in the physical world.
+While their role is critical, their work is challenging, and resources are limited.

 To better support these front-line managers, the U.S. Department of Energy’s Office of Cybersecurity, Energy Security, and Emergency Response (CESER) created the Operational Technology (OT) Defender Fellowship Program.
-This elite training program offers middle- and senior-level OT security managers in the U.S. energy sector an opportunity to more fully understand the cyber strategies and tactics that adversarial state and nonstate actors use in targeting U.S. energy infrastructure.
+This highly-selective education program offers middle- and senior-level OT security managers in the U.S. energy sector an opportunity to more fully understand the cyber strategies and tactics that adversarial state and nonstate actors use in targeting U.S. energy infrastructure, and how the U.S. government is postured to counter these adversarial activities.

 The fellowship is sponsored by the Department of Energy (DOE) and hosted by Idaho National Laboratory (INL), with support from Foundation for Defense of Democracies’ Center on Cyber and Technology Innovation (CCTI).

-The OT Defender Fellowship offers one cohort per year with up to 10 highly qualified participants per cohort.
-Ideal candidates must meet the following qualifications:
+The OT Defender Fellowship offers one cohort per year with a small number of highly qualified participants per cohort.
+Please see “For More Information” section for upcoming offerings.

-“Securing our energy infrastructure is not an abstract policy idea, it is an immediate need to protect our nation from the real threat of malign actors,” said Sen. Angus King, CSC co-chair…
+“Securing our energy infrastructure is not an abstract policy idea, it is an immediate need…” – Sen. Angus King

 Department of Energy Launches Year-long Fellowship for Energy Sector Managers